Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 For example, for book reviews, we try forms `book-review`, `book-reviews`, `books-review`, `books-reviews` and choose `book-review`.

-This approach works for most tags, but there are some special cases described below that we plan to fix as we grow the set of normalization rules.
+This approach works for most tags, but there are some complicated cases described below that we plan to fix as we grow the set of normalization rules.

 ## 99.9…% of correctly normalized tags is enough

-Although we strive to provide the best possible tags for each news entry, there is always a chance that some tags will be normalized to a not-so-good form.
+Although we strive to provide the best possible tags for each news entry, there is always a chance that some tags may be normalized to a not-so-good form.
 This is mostly because human languages, as well as our culture and reality, are complex — there are always exceptions.

 You can always track our progress on the path to perfection on our [roadmap](https://github.com/users/Tiendil/projects/1), where we have a whole section dedicated to tagging improvements.